 This spicy Chicken Lazone Pasta is proof that restaurant-quality flavor doesn't require a reservation - just 30 minutes and a hot skillet.
 Rich, boldly seasoned, and impossible to put down, it's the perfect fiery pasta dinner for feeding a crowd, just like the irresistible Chipotle Chicken Pasta that spicy food lovers can't stop making.

-What is Chicken Lazone Pasta
+What Chicken Lazone actually is

 Ingredients for Chicken Lazone